Pea, Sugar Snap – Sugar Ann

-Pea, Sugar Snap – Delikett is an excellent sugar snap pea with a compact plant habit, approx. 65cm tall.
-Pods are carried in clusters of two and can be harvested over a longer period of time.
-Excellent taste and very high yield.
+Pea, Sugar Snap – Delikett is an excellent sugar snap pea with a compact plant habit and approx. 65cm tall.
+Pods are carried in clusters of two and also can be harvested over a longer period of time as well as having excellent taste and very high yield too.

 Sow directly outside in a well prepared seed bed in trenches 5cm deep and 15cm wide.

 The seeds should be spaced evenly in the trench about 3-5cm apart.